 The best way to protect your home and prevent any type of pest infestation during the winter is to follow these pest control tips in the fall when the temperature begins to drop.

 If you have a pest infestation, give us a call.
-Our Burnaby pest control technicians, Richmond pest control technicians, Coquitlam pest control technicians and North Shore pest control technicians are trained and certified to perform humane rodent removal service for our clients!
+Our Burnaby pest control technicians, Richmond pest control technicians, Coquitlam pest control technicians, West Vancouver pest control technicians, Vancouver pest control technicians and North Vancouver pest control technicians are trained and certified to perform humane rodent removal service for our clients!